neilmatula/exawind-benchmarks/exawind/Pazy_Wing/README.md

 <img src="Figures/combined.png" border="0" alt=""/>

 For wind velocities below the flutter onset boundary, the wing deformation approaches a steady state after the initial oscillatory transients decay.
 The final tip deflection is a function of the freestream velocity and the root angle of attack.
 Comparison data is available for three angles of attack (3, 5 and 7 degrees), and wind speeds between 15 m/s and the flutter onset speed, which depends on the angle of attack.
-For each AoA, comparisons are shown below.
+For each AoA, comparisons are shown above.
 The two black curves are experimental data from [1].
 The solid black curve is from a sweep of dynamic pressure (while holding AoA constant), and the dashed black curve is from a sweep of AoA (while holding dynamic pressure constant).
 The solid black line is used as the reference for comparison in [2], and we likewise treat it as the more reliable of the two experimental data sets.
 The grey band indicates the spread in computational comparison data given in [2].